msridhar/error-prone-wiki/Releasing.md

 ### Update installation instructions

-Update the version of the error-prone-core dependency in the example pom.xml file here: https://github.com/google/error-prone/blob/gh-pages/installation.md
+Update the version of the error_prone_core dependency in the example pom.xml file here: https://github.com/google/error-prone/blob/gh-pages/installation.md

+### Update examples

+Update the version of the error_prone_core dependency in the various examples to the new version.
+Do this for `examples/gradle/build.gradle` and `examples/maven/pom.xml`.

 ## Update IDEA plugin